AtLab12/TransferGoTask/README.md

-# TransferGo Offline Recruitment Task - Mikolaj Z
+# TransferGo Offline Recruitment Task
 ## Overview

 This project is developed as part of the recruitment process for TransferGo.
 It implements 100% of the required business logic, including a fully functional currency converter and a search feature that leverages the Levenshtein distance algorithm.